-River flows are measured by the Company on the Blithe, in order to manage the abstraction at the Pumpback, and the supporting River Trent abstraction.
+River flows are measured by the Company on the Blithe, in order to manage the River Blithe Pumpback abstraction, and the supporting River Trent abstraction.

 River Blithe flows are measured more accurately at the EA flow gauging station at Hamstall Ridware.
-The EA also measures river flows at a number of sites along the River Trent including North Muskham which is used to regulate the River Blithe Pumpback abstraction by means of a Hands Off Flow.
+The EA also measures river flows at a number of sites along the River Trent including North Muskham which is used to regulate the Pumpback abstraction by means of a Hands Off Flow.
 Data from key EA gauges can be accessed by means of telemetry systems to allow a rapid response to prevailing environmental conditions.

-Reservoir levels are measured continuously by the Company at at the River Severn Works.
+Bankside storage reservoir levels are measured continuously by the Company as part of the River Severn Works supply system.